datumorphism/datumorphism.github.io/content/wiki/nodecrawler/manage-data-using-mongodb.md

     no_reprint: 1,
     copyright: 1 } ]
 ```
-With this print out, we would have already have out data stored in our MongoDB.
+With this print out, we would confirm that our data is being stored in our MongoDB.